 Her appetite is still good — I'll worry when that stops — but 15 is well past the typical expected lifespan for a dog her size.

 Contrary to the speculations in the old posts, we eventually learned from a DNA test that her parents appear to have been a purebred Jack Russell terrier (hence her youthful energy and excitability back then) and a Canaan dog (hence her size).
 We hope for her mother's sake that the terrier was her father.

 We currently have ten critters under our care: Lucy, our own three cats, and six inherited from Mrs. McG's late mother a year and a half ago.
 The age range of the inherited cats spans maybe a bit more than a year, and the youngest of them is about the same age as our current oldest.
 We're about to enter a period of mass attrition over the next few years; Suzie Q was the first of what will be a rather large graduating class.

-Update, November 11: This past week has seen a mass graduation, with at least three of the six inherited cats -- Caramel, Gigi, and Cashew -- passing away.
-A fourth is Schrodinger but as time passes without sight or sound of her the likelihood she'll be found alive have become
+Update, November 11: This past week has seen a mass graduation, with at least three of the six inherited cats — Caramel, Gigi, and Cashew — passing away.
+A fourth is Schrodinger but as time passes without sight or sound of her it's unlikely she'll be found alive.

 That, my only-half-joking advice to local drivers who may or may not be texting while driving or farding in their cars, has a more serious corollary:

 Clearly, President Trump grasps this as Obama did not.
 Dropping the Massive Ordnance Air Blast (a.k.a.
 "Mother Of All Bombs") on ISIS in Afghanistan achieved more in one earth-shattering kaboom than all of Obama's sternly-worded hashtags and invisible-ink "red lines" throughout his eight years in office.

 Leftist academics who think they know more about smart diplomacy than Theodore Roosevelt did, would have been the death of civilization if we had let them have their way for much longer.